Best Hiking Beanie for All-Weather Adventurers

 Cuffed and Cuffless Beanies

-A cuffed beanie has dramatic foldovers or a “cuff” that you can fold back up and over the lower half of the hat, thereby providing added insulation for your ears.
-The roll cuff also helps them sit tighter and makes them less prone to sagging over your eyes.
+Cuffed and cuffless are the most popular styles of beanies.
+A cuffed beanie features dramatic foldovers or a “cuff” that can be folded back up and over the lower half of the hat, providing additional insulation for your ears.
+The roll cuff also contributes to a snug fit, reducing the likelihood of sagging over your eyes.

 Hiker in forest wearing a cuffed beanie